hpc-uk/build-instructions/apps/CPL-OpenFOAM-LAMMPS/README.md

 Notes
 -----
 These examples see both applications share the same MPI_Comm_world communicator.
-Example of where each application uses their own MPI_Comm_world communicators is available from the authors.
+The alternative is where each application uses their own MPI_Comm_world communicators.
+Basic examples of both these modes (shared and distinct heterogenous jobs) ca can be found in the cpl-library/examples/minimal_send_recv_mocks folder, with Archer2 batch scripts shared.bat and distinct.bat within cpl-library/examples/minimal_send_recv_mocks/archer2_examples/.

+NB all examples in cpl-library, CPL_APP_OPENFOAM and CPL_APP_LAMMPS-DEV can run in either mode on Arhcer2 where only the batch script requires changing.